 What Remains

-It’s easier to inventory what would ruin a good life than to define one.
+It’s easier to define what would ruin a good life than to define one.

-It’s easier to catalog failure modes than to articulate success.
+It’s easier to explain failure modes than to communicate success.

-It’s easier to know what we’d refuse than what we’d accept.
+It’s easier to know what we would refuse than what we would accept.

 We know the walls before we know the room.

-Some might say the obvious explanation is that we’re broken.
-Negativity bias.
-Evolution wired us wrong.
+The obvious explanation is that we’re broken.
+Succumbing to a negativity bias or that evolution wired us wrong.

 But that’s not quite it.
-The asymmetry isn’t in us.
-It’s in the structure of reality itself.
+The asymmetry isn’t in us, but the structure of reality itself.

-Because success and failure have different logical structures.
-They aren’t symmetric opposites.
-They’re different things.
+Success and failure have different logical structures.
+They aren’t symmetric opposites, they’re different things.

 Success is a conjunction.
-Finding love requires chemistry AND timing AND compatibility AND mutual availability AND shared values.
-Every variable must land in range simultaneously.
+For example, finding love requires chemistry AND timing AND compatibility AND mutual availability AND shared values.
+Every variable must land in range at the same time.

 Failure is a disjunction.
 Bad chemistry OR bad timing OR incompatibility.
-Any single thing outside its range is sufficient.
+Any single thing outside its range is good enough to be met with failure.

-Think of it visually.
-Success is the tiny sliver where all the circles overlap.
-Failure is the vast space where you only need to be outside one.
+If you think of it visually, success is the tiny sliver where all the circles overlap.
+Failure is a vast space where you only need to be outside one.

-If five things must go right, each with 70% odds, your overall probability is 17%.
-The math is punishing.
-Conjunctions shrink; disjunctions expand.
+If five things must go right, each with 70% odds, the overall probability is 17%.
+The math is punishing, the conjunctions shrink, the disjunctions expand.

-This is why postmortems work.
 When something fails, you can usually find the cause.
 The single circle you stepped outside.
-When something succeeds, you often can’t reverse engineer it.
-Twelve things went right, and you can’t isolate which actually mattered.
+This is why postmortems work.
+When something succeeds, you often can’t really reverse engineer it.
+Twelve things went right, and you can’t really isolate which actually mattered.

 The negative leaves clean data.
 The positive leaves mystery.

-Once you see this logic, you will find it everywhere.
+Once you see this logic, you can find it everywhere.

-In biology: The immune system can’t enumerate every possible threat.
-The space is infinite, mutating.
+Take biology, the immune system can’t enumerate every possible threat.
+The space is infinite and mutating.
 So it models self instead.
-Anything that doesn’t match gets flagged as foreign.
+Anything that does not match gets flagged as foreign.
 Health is defined negatively.
 Health is the absence of not-self.1

-In theology: Thomas Aquinas opens his treatise on God with a striking move.
+Or in theology, Thomas Aquinas opens his writing on God with an interesting move.
 We cannot say what God is, only what God is not.
 Infinite, so not finite.
 Eternal, so not temporal.
 This is the via negativa.
 Aquinas is being precise.
 Some realities are too vast to approach directly.2

-In fiction: Dystopias are vivid.
-1984.
-Brave New World.
-The Handmaid’s Tale.
+Even in fiction, Dystopias are vivid.
+1984, Brave New World, The Handmaid’s Tale.
 Each details specific wrongs.
-Surveillance, thought control, coercion.
-Concrete and describable.
-If you try to write a utopia with the same specificity you might find that you can’t.
+Things like surveillance, thought control, coercion.
+Pretty concrete and describable.
+If you try to write a utopia with the same details you might find that you can’t.
 It comes out thin, unconvincing, vaguely sinister.
 Dystopia is a disjunction of wrongs.
-Utopia is a conjunction of goods that must harmonize in ways nobody can articulate.
+Utopia is a conjunction of goods that must match in ways nobody can quite articulate.

-The pattern holds across domains because it’s not about the domains.
-It’s about the geometry.
+The pattern seems to hold across domains because it’s not about the domains, but about the geometry.

 Boundaries are lower dimensional than interiors.
 Disjunctions are easier to satisfy than conjunctions.
 Falsification is more decisive than confirmation.